sd17spring/sd17spring.github.io/_assignments/mini-project-1-gene-finder.md

 easily recognizable signals within the genome such as open reading frames, consensus splice sites and nearly universal start and stop codon sequences.
-These signals are highly conserved, are relatively easy to model, and have been the focus of a number of algorithms trying to locate all the protein- coding genes in a genome using only the sequence of one or more genomes.
+These signals are highly conserved, are relatively easy to model, and have been the focus of a number of algorithms trying to locate all the protein-coding genes in a genome using only the sequence of one or more genomes.
 > \-- "Gene Prediction: compare and CONTRAST", Paul Flicek._ Genome Biology_
 2007, **8** :233.